Ernest E. Moore Shock Trauma Center

-Denver Health’s Level 1 Trauma Center is one of the world’s leading trauma centers and has one of the highest survival rates in the country – and our skilled and specialized physicians and surgeons in acute shock trauma are internationally recognized leaders in the field and some of the top trauma surgeons in the world.
-Patient survival, academic excellence and leadership, and comprehensive care from injury through recovery – make Denver Health the leading trauma center in Colorado and the region.
+Denver Health’s Level 1 Trauma Center is one of the world’s leading trauma centers and has one of the highest survival rates in the country.
+Our skilled and specialized trauma surgeons are internationally recognized leaders in the field and quite literally wrote the book on the care of the injured patient.
+Patient survival, academic excellence and leadership, and comprehensive care from injury through recovery make Denver Health the leading trauma center in Colorado and the region.
 Our trauma center, also known as the Rocky Mountain Regional Level 1 Trauma Center, manages trauma cases in Colorado and six neighboring states and cares for patients with any type of traumatic injury.

-We are the premier academic Level I Trauma Center in the city of Denver (pediatric trauma), treat some 16,000 patients annually, admit over 2,700 trauma patients annually and receive transfers from more than 60 regional hospitals.
+We are the only Level 1 Trauma Center in the city of Denver treating some 18,000 patients annually, admitting more than 2,700 trauma patients annually and receiving transfers from more than 60 regional hospitals.

 - – Responsible for the initial evaluation, resuscitation and overall care and management of the acutely injured patient.
 Trauma surgeons identify and manage all life and limb-threatening injuries in conjunction with other sub-specialties.
 They operate on all injuries to internal organs of the chest and abdomen.

 - – Evaluate and manage acute injuries to facial and jaw bones.

 - – Evaluate and manage acute traumatic brain, spine and spinal cord injuries from life-threatening bleeding and fractures to minor concussions, in addition to elective specialty practice including disorders of the neck and back, and brain tumors.

 - – Evaluate manage trauma to the eye, including globe rupture, retinal detachment and perforating injury.